scikit-image/scikit-image/README.txt

 Installation from source
 ------------------------
+Refer to DEPENDS.txt for a list of dependencies.

-This SciKit can be installed globally using
+The SciKit may be installed globally using

 python setup.py install